Complete NLO corrections to off-shell $\boldsymbol{t\bar{t}}$ production in the $\boldsymbol{\ell+j}$ decay channel

 where $M_t$ and $M_{\bar{t}}$ are the invariant masses of the reconstructed candidate top quarks, and $m_t$ is the input top-quark mass.
-In this procedure, we assume the full reconstruction of the neutrino momentum, see e.g. Refs. \cite{Sonnenschein:2005ed,Raine:2023fko}.
+This last part is mainly important in the case of three $b$-jets in the final state or for the partonic subprocesses $bb$ and $\bar{b}\bar{b}$.
+Note here that in the procedure we assume a full reconstruction of the neutrino momentum \cite{Sonnenschein:2005ed,Raine:2023fko}.
 As an alternative scale choice we use $\mu_0 = H_T/4$, where $H_T$ is the scalar sum of the transverse momenta of all final-state particles present at the Born level, defined as

 In the case with three $b$- or light-jets, only the two hardest jets, as ordered in $p_T$, are included in the definition.
 The missing transverse momentum $p_{T}^{miss}$ originates solely from the anti-neutrino $\bar{\nu}_\ell$.
 This scale choice does not rely on identifying intermediate top-quark resonances and is therefore arguably more suited for the predictions with full off-shell effects included.
 We consider this scale setting to be the default setting in our complete LO and NLO calculations.